 Other professionals who can apply (applications will be reviewed on a case by case basis):

-- Equinology graduates (EEBWII practicing therapists may be eligible for the EFOCC)
+- Equinology graduates (EEBWII – post 2015 – practicing therapists may be eligible for the EFOCC).

-- Fully qualified equine bodyworkers or equine sports & rehabilitation therapists, who are likely to manage the academic demands of the course;
+- Fully qualified equine bodyworkers or equine sports & rehabilitation therapists, who come from an academic background.

 - Those with an equine science degree who also have sound experience with either their own horses and/or through a daily working setting.